IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 Another encounter w Konrad Luca - need to rehab his image
 - potentially visit his factory - give them a hook?
+- can give them an in with Feldspar - calling card to his business runestone / ask for appointment under Konrad's name
 - Worried that investors will pull the plug after losing last shipment of misurium - production will be halted for several months
 	- Put all of his savings into this - on closer inspection, his jacket is fraying and patched
 	- Would have taken on bluemoon as assistant, but they're about to lose their budget